sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-09_western-generalizations-of-religiosity.md

 +++
-title = "Western generalizations ofxa0religiosity"
+title = "Western generalizations of religiosity"

 +++
 The Anglospheric (Leukospheric) arrogance coming from their military